Health Benefits of Eating Apples in South Africa

 Do Apples Aid Digestion?

-The School of Public Health, Harvard T. H. Chan contends that apples have both types of fibre, soluble and insoluble.
-Apples contain soluble and insoluble fibre, which are essential for digestion.
+The School of Public Health, Harvard T. H. Chan contends that apples contain both types of fibre, soluble and insoluble.
+Both types of fibre are essential for digestion.

 So, yes, apples are nutritious fruits that could help with digestion.
 They contain vitamins and minerals good for digestion, such as vitamin C and potassium.

-Apples contain an excellent source of pectin, a non-starch polysaccharide that humans cannot digest.
-It provides food for colonic bacteria that convert it into beneficial short-chain fatty acids.
+They contain an excellent source of pectin, a non-starch polysaccharide that humans cannot digest.
+Besides, pectin provides food for colonic bacteria that convert it into beneficial short-chain fatty acids.
 These acids maintain the health of healthy gut bugs and the cells lining the colon.

 Are Apples Good for Your Immune System?